aimultiple-benchmark/devtools-bench-gre/README.md

 `chrome-devtools-mcp` exposes content of the browser instance to the MCP clients allowing them to inspect, debug, and modify any data in the browser or DevTools.
-Avoid sharing sensitive or personal information that you do want to share with MCP clients.
+Avoid sharing sensitive or personal information that you don't want to share with MCP clients.

 ## Requirements